tdeshong/tempusAirflowChallenge/README.md

 The data pipeline fetches data from [News API](https://newsapi.org), transform the data into a tabular structure, and store the transformed data on [Amazon S3](https://aws.amazon.com/s3/).
- This data pipeline uses Airflow [Apache Airflow](https://airflow.apache.org) to fetch the data daily.
+ This data pipeline uses [Apache Airflow](https://airflow.apache.org) to fetch the data daily.

 ## Quickstart
 python 3.7   docker ------\